Nigeria: Over 20 Countries for Freestyle Football African Championship

 "The final event will also host international freestyle professionals; Guinness World Record holder, Iya Traore and female freestyler, Raquel Benetti from Brazil."

-Prizes for winners in the competition include over $50,000, a brand new car donated by one of the sponsors, GAC Motors, as well as qualification and sponsorship for the global championship will be won.
+Meanwhile, prizes worth over $50,000, include a brand new car donated by one of the sponsors, GAC Motors, as well as qualification and sponsorship for the global championship are available to be won.

 The three-day championship will take place from September 13 to 15 at the Federal Palace Hotel in Lagos with the best 16 male and eight female competing on the final day.